blaumath/Windows_Post_Install_BATCH/README.md

 ## Installation

-Either download the zip file and launch the "Install.cmd" file
+Either download the zip file and launch the "Install.bat" file

 or using the Powershell/Command Prompt command ☟